theAstroCoder-01/3.-Java_Swing_Login_Register_GUI_MySQL/README.md

 <body>

-<h1>Login and Register GUI with MySQL Database Connection </h1>
+<h1>Login and Register GUI with MySQL Database Connection (DTBC) </h1>

-<p><strong>LoginRegisterGUIDatabase</strong> is a Java application that provides a simple user authentication system using Swing GUI components.
-It allows users to log in and register for an account.
-The project consists of several classes that handle different aspects of the application's functionality.
-Checkout the full video tutorial of where I go step by step explaining the process of building it here: https://youtu.be/fA9_KzJSrNQ</p>
+<p><strong>Login_Register_GUI_MySQL</strong> is a Java application that offers a simple user authentication system using Swing graphical interface components.
+Allows users to log in and register for an account.
+The project is made up of several classes that manage different aspects of the application's operation.

-<h2>Table of Contents</h2>
+<h2>Contents</h2>

 <ol>
    <li><a href="#classes">Classes</a>